-This programme is designed for Medical Imaging Technologists (MITs) seeking to extend their understanding of Medical Imaging.
+This programme is designed for medical imaging technologists seeking to extend their understanding of medical imaging.

-Graduates of the PGDipHSc (Medical Imaging) will be prepared to contribute to the improvement of clinical health services offered to the New Zealand public by implementing their knowledge and expertise within Medical Imaging.
-Graduates will also be able to advance to Masters level study and contribute to the development of Medical Imaging services through research.
+The PGDipHSc (Medical Imaging) will prepare our graduates to contribute to improving clinical health services for New Zealanders by implementing their medical imaging knowledge and expertise.
+Graduates will also be able to advance to masters level study and contribute to the development of medical imaging services through research.